ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'rekeying_scheme'.
 This parameter is relevant for a Client that joins a group without knowing the used rekeying scheme in advance, using an application profile of this specification that does not define a default rekeying scheme to use.

-that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.

 * 'mgt_key_material'.
 This parameter is relevant for a Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.

-TODO: Add the upcoming 'mgt_group_uri'.
+* 'control_group_uri'.
+This parameter is relevant for a Client that supports the hosting of local resources each associated to a group (hence acting as CoAP server) and the reception of one-to-many requests sent to those resources by the KDC (e.g., over IP multicast), targeting multiple members of the corresponding group.
+Examples of related management operations that the KDC can perform by this means are the eviction of group members and the execution of a group rekeying process through an advanced rekeying scheme, such as based on one-to-many rekeying messages.

 # ACE Groupcomm Error Identifiers {#error-types}